Board with Malala

 The World’s Children’s Prize Foundation is governed by a Board of Trustees.
 The Board is dedicated to making sure that we are managed in line with our vision and mission, and that we abide by our objectives.

-Above, a few members of the Board stands together with Malala Yousafzai after the WCP Ceremony in 2014, where she was honored with The World’s Children’s Prize for the Rights of the Child in 2014.
+Above, a few members of the 2014 Board stand together with Malala Yousafzai after the WCP Ceremony in 2014, where she was honoured with The World’s Children’s Prize for the Rights of the Child that year.
 From left: Trond Waage, Magnus Bergmar, Rebecca Göthe, Cecilia Flores-Oebanda (former board member), Arne Karlsson and Henrik Häggström.

 Trond Waage, Chair